vcalderon2009/SDSS_Conformity_Analysis/README.md

 ---

 ### Note
-The scripts have default values that were used in Calderon et al. (2017).
-If one wishes to perform the analyses using a different set of parameters, these can be changed in the files the end with *\*make.py* in the `src/data/One_halo_conformitiy` and `src/data/Two_halo_conformitiy`.
+The scripts have default values that were used in [Calderon et al. (2018)](https://academic.oup.com/mnras/article/480/2/2031/5059600).
+If one wishes to perform the analyses using a different set of parameters, these can be changed in the **Makefile**.

 Project Organization